Generic Name: Bacitracin Injection (bas i TRAY sin)

 What do I need to tell my doctor BEFORE I take BACiiM?

-- If you have an allergy to bacitracin or any other part of BACiiM (bacitracin (systemic)).
+- If your child has an allergy to BACiiM (bacitracin injection) or any part of BACiiM (bacitracin injection).

 This medicine may interact with other drugs or health problems.

-Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take BACiiM (bacitracin (systemic)) with all of your drugs and health problems.
-Do not start, stop, or change the dose of any drug without checking with your doctor.
+Tell the doctor and pharmacist about all of your child's drugs (prescription or OTC, natural products, vitamins) and health problems.
+You must check to make sure that it is safe for your child to take BACiiM (bacitracin injection) with all of his/her drugs and health problems.
+Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 What are some things I need to know or do while I take BACiiM?

-- Tell all of your health care providers that you take BACiiM (bacitracin (systemic)).
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child's health care providers that your child is taking BACiiM (bacitracin injection).
+This includes your child's doctors, nurses, pharmacists, and dentists.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using BACiiM (bacitracin (systemic)) while you are pregnant.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks of using BACiiM (bacitracin injection).

 How is this medicine (BACiiM) best taken?

-Use BACiiM (bacitracin (systemic)) as ordered by your doctor.
+Give BACiiM (bacitracin injection) as ordered by your child's doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.